 Credit risk consists of the risk that counterparties of the Company are unable to meet their commitments.
 The credit risk is considered upon the acquisition of a financial asset by assessing the expected return.
 The Company manages this risk by monitoring the performance of the financial asset throughout its economic life.
 Cash collections are continually monitored, and the carrying value of the asset is impaired where it is deemed that, based on collections profiles, the asset is underperforming compared to the initial expected return determined at the acquisition date.
 The financial assets subjected to credit risk are cash and cash equivalents, accounts receivable, distressed asset portfolios and other long-term receivables from investments.
 Depending on the distressed asset portfolio or other long-term receivables from investments, the loans in the portfolio / receivable may contain underlying assets such as cars and houses as collateral for the loans.
+However it is always the Company's intention to recover the debt if possible, rather than the collateral.
 This collateral is considered when determining the recoverability and carrying amount of the portfolio / receivable.
-The maximum credit exposure for each class of financial assets therefore corresponds to the carrying amount.
+Any collateral received during the life of the portfolio is disposed of on an on-going basis to limit the amount of collateral held.